FoxxMD/rtl-sdr-icecast-docker/README.md

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) is [used alongside cron](https://github.com/FoxxMD/ytdl-cron-docker) enabling you to schedule saving the stream at preset times and for an arbitrary duration.

-# Usage
+# Configuration

+**Make a copy of [`.env.example`](/.env.example) and rename to `.env`.** This file should be located next to `docker-compose.yml`.

+The below configuration details required and notable settings only.
+Review the comments in `.env` for more configuration.

 ## Getting RTL-SDR USB Path

-You must determine the correct USB path to pass to the **rtl_tcp** service in order for it to access your radio device.
+Determine the correct USB path to pass to the **rtl_tcp** service in order for it to access your radio device.

-Run `lsusb` to get a list of USB devices attached to your host.
+Run `lsusb` on the host machine with the rtl-sdr usb device plugged in to get a list of USB devices attached to your host.
 It will look like this:

 ```
 $ lsusb